-We’re always up for a bit of “active” history, so we decided to walk along to the SS Great Britain to see what was up.
+We’re always up for a bit of “active” history or geography at Gardner Towers, so we decided to walk along to the SS Great Britain to see what was up.
 It was really quite interesting.
 The kids marvelled at the (small) size of the cabins and beds and we also got to meet the real Mr Brunel, or at least that’s what he told us, and he did have the big hat and everything.

 Once we’d finished upstairs we descended into the room beneath the boat, where the temperature and humidity are somewhat akin to a sauna, because apparently it’s good for the hull.
 Down here there was a great view of the business end of the ship.
 Or, at least, a restored and replaced business end.

 All of this was very interesting but it wasn’t, to be honest, ice cream.
 The weekend had officially been designated as “holiday rules”, and hence at least one ice cream a day was on the cards.